-In the previous chapters, we have tried to outline theoretical rules and illustrate them with practical examples.
-However, understanding the principles of the change-proof API design requires practice above all things.
-An ability to anticipate future growth problems comes from a handful of grave mistakes once made.
-One cannot foresee everything but can develop a certain technical intuition.
+In the previous chapters, we have attempted to outline theoretical rules and illustrate them with practical examples.
+However, understanding the principles of designing change-proof APIs requires practice above all else.
+The ability to anticipate future growth problems comes from a handful of grave mistakes once made.
+While it is impossible to foresee everything, one can develop a certain technical intuition.

-So, in the following chapters, we will try to probe our study API from the previous Section, testing its robustness from every possible viewpoint, thus carrying out some "variational analysis" of our interfaces.
+Therefore, in the following chapters, we will test the robustness our study API from the previous Section, examining it from various perspectives to perform a "variational analysis" of our interfaces.
 More specifically, we will apply a "What If?" question to every entity, as if we are to provide a possibility to write an alternate implementation of every piece of logic.